Lubaina Himid: Warp and Weft

 Warp and Weft is a survey of works by the 2017 Turner Prize nominee, Lubaina Himid.

-A key figure in the Black Arts Movement, Himid first came to prominence in the 1980s when she began organising exhibitions of work by her peers, who were under-represented in the contemporary art scene.
-Her diverse approach disrupts preconcep-tions of the world by introducing historical and contemporary stories of racial bias and acts of violence inflicted upon oppressed communities.
+A key figure in the Black Arts Movement, Lubaina Himid first came to prominence in the 1980s when she began organising exhibitions of work by her peers, whom were under-represented in the contemporary art scene.
+Her diverse approach disrupts preconceptions of the world by introducing historical and contemporary stories of racial bias and acts of violence inflicted upon oppressed communities.

-Naming the Money (2004) is the largest installation to make use of Himid’s signature ‘cut-outs’ — paintings made on freestanding, shaped boards that viewers can walk amongst.
-Like stage-flats, these works reflect Himid’s early training in theatrical set de-sign.
-At Firstsite, 60 cut-outs represent African slaves in the royal courts of eighteenth century Europe.
-The work features a soundtrack which gives a voice to the figures, and shifts between their original African names and trades and the new names and profes-sions imposed upon them in Europe.
+Naming the Money (2004) is the largest installation to make use of Himid’s signature ‘cut-outs’ — paintings made on freestanding shaped boards that viewers can walk amongst.
+Like stage-flats, these works reflect Himid’s early training in theatrical set design.
+At Firstsite, seventy cut-outs represent African slaves in the royal courts of eighteenth century Europe.
+The work features a soundtrack which gives voice to the figures, and shifts between their original African names and trades and the new names and professions imposed upon them in Europe.